We are passionate about measuring and monitoring the impact of our work with young people. We engage with research to demonstrate impact.

-The Trust has been involved in a number of academic research studies, as participants and co-collaborators, which have examined character and leadership development, methods to encourage the ‘habit’ of social action in young people and childrens’ attitudes to charities and philanthropy.
+The YLA has been included in a number of academic research studies, as participants and co-collaborators, which have examined character and leadership development, methods to encourage the ‘habit’ of social action in young people and childrens’ attitudes to charities and philanthropy.
 Recent examples include:

 Leadership of Character Education: Developing Virtues and Celebrating Human Flourishing in Schools (2017), by The Church of England Foundation for Educational Leadership